skepsun/GT-Holmes/README.md

 Build Corpus
 ---
 In order to extract some features based on the text, it's essential to build a corpus for the naratives in the criminal reports first.

 For building a corpus, run the following script
 ```shell
 sh script/build_corpus.sh
 ```
 #### 1. TF-IDF
-Currently, we used `TfidfVectorizer` in `sklearn.feature_extraction.text` for building the tf-idf weighted term-document matrix as one of the most important features
+Currently, we used `TfidfVectorizer` in `sklearn.feature_extraction.text` for building the tf-idf weighted term-document matrix as one of the most important features.

 Here is the result for a sample of data.